ninjaframework/ninja/ninja-core/src/site/markdown/documentation/testing_your_application/ninja_doctester.md

 }
 </pre>

-Doctests will generate html documentation into your
+Doctests will generate HTML documentation into your
 <code>target/site/doctester</code> directory.
 In fact doctests
-are quite simple. <code>sayNextSection</code> is a headline in a html document.
+are quite simple. <code>sayNextSection</code> is a headline in an HTML document.
-<code>say</code> is a paragraph in a html element.
+<code>say</code> is a paragraph in an HTML element.
-And whenever you are calling the doctest browser (eg via makeRequest(...)) the whole request, payload and response is nicely documented in the generated html file.
+And whenever you are calling the doctest browser (eg via makeRequest(...)) the whole request, payload and response is nicely documented in the generated HTML file.

 This is awesome and allows you to test and document at the same time with minimal effort.
 Simply extend NinjaDocTester and you are ready to test-drive your application...